The NBO is managed by an executive committee drawn from a range of Buddhist communities.

 Munisha lives in a residential Buddhist community in north Manchester with six Buddhist friends and Oscar the cat.

 Order of Buddhist Contemplatives.

-Healthcare Chaplaincy Group, the endorsing body for Buddhist Healthcare Chaplains.
 Keith’s interest in Buddhism and Buddhist Meditation started in 1973 in Manchester where he became involved with the founding of the Samatha Centre in South Manchester.
 He has led meditation classes and retreats – more recently he has taken a keen interest in how Buddhist teachings and practices, including Mindfulness, can be of benefit to those who are ill or dying and how to support those caring for such patients.